oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         comma-separated list of section names that shouldn't be displayed in the thank-you e-mail to the user
+         comma-separated list of section names that shouldn't be displayed in the thank-you email to the user

          allowed values are in: hello, title, uid, ticket\_id, price, seats, to tal\_price,attendees\_names,lodgings,accommodation,foods,food,checkbox